FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Bias Calculations

-The FLAME estimates are biased only by fractions of the treatment effects associated with the covariates ($\beta_j$ for $j>0$) rather than any baseline information (the $\alpha$'s) or a universal treatment effect ($\beta_0$).
+As these theorem show, the FLAME estimates are biased only by fractions of the treatment effects associated with the covariates ($\beta_j$ for $j>0$) rather than any baseline information (the $\alpha$'s) or a universal treatment effect ($\beta_0$).
 This is an appealing quality as it suggests that \textit{rare covariates that have large effects on baseline outcomes are unlikely to have undue influence on the bias of the treatment effect estimates}.
 This result can be made more concrete for an arbitrary number of covariates:

-\begin{theorem} The bias of estimating heterogeneous causal effects due to Oracle FLAME is not a function of $\alpha_0,\dots,\alpha_p$. \end{theorem}
+\begin{theorem} The bias of estimating heterogeneous causal effects due to Oracle FLAME is not a function of $\alpha_0,\dots,\alpha_d$. \end{theorem} A proof of this theorem is available in the appendix.

-\begin{proof} The results follows from the symmetry in the assignment of treatments and controls to valid allocations.
-Note that if an allocation to $n$ units $T=(t_1,\dots,t_n)$ is a valid allocation then so is $1-T$.
-If the estimate of a CATE under $T$ is $\sum c_j\alpha_j + \sum d_j\beta_j$ then necessarily the estimate of the same CATE under $1-T$ is $- \sum c_j\alpha_j + \sum e_j\beta_j$.
-Thus the contribution of baseline covariate $j$ to the estimation of the CATE is necessarily identical under $T$ and $1-T$ since it does not depend on the treatment value of any unit.
-Let us define $\widehat{CATE}_X(T)$ as the conditional average treatment effect for covariate combination $X$ under assignment $T$.
-Note that the bias of estimating any CATE can be written as

-where the summations are over all possible assignments.
-For every assignment $T$ in the first summand, $1-T$ must appear in the second summand, thus canceling the contribution of all $\alpha_j$ to the bias. \end{proof}

-Theorems \ref{thm:twocov}, \ref{thm:threecov} and \ref{thm:noalpha} further mean that in cases where the causal effect is homogeneous (that is, $\beta_j=0$ for $j>0$), this effect can be estimated without any bias.
-This provides an advantage over methods that directly target that effect (such as propensity score matching) since FLAME estimates potential heterogeneity at no additional cost.
+Theorems \ref{thm:twocov}, \ref{thm:threecov}, and \ref{thm:noalpha} further mean that in cases where the causal effect is homogeneous (that is, $\beta_j=0$ for $j>0$), this effect can be estimated without any bias.
+In that sense, FLAME provides an advantage over matching methods that target average treatment effect (such as propensity score matching) since FLAME handles potential heterogeneity at no additional cost.